zach-hanly/microsoft_movie_project/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── master_notebook.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code